RonenTGreat/100-days-of-code/log.md

 Day 99: February 1 2021

 **Today's Progress**: Still practising with database and creating persitent data, currently implementing it in a simple blog site.

+Day 100: February 2 2021

+**Today's Progress**: And I am done with with #100dayofcodechallenge!
+For today I completed the implementation of the database to the blog site.
+Also updated the readme on my todolist app(https://protected-everglades-62065.herokuapp.com/) and the blog site